jedavies-dev/kiss-ppc64le/README.md

 This is a KISS Linux repository containing packages from the main KISS repos which have been patched to build on powerpc64le.

 Firefox is now building.
 Currently going through the rest of core, extra, xorg and testing to check for any other patches needed.
+Pull requests are welcome.

 ## Using the repo